swathi2892/silicon-performance-predictor/README.md

-#Silicon Performance Predictor
+Silicon Performance Predictor

 This project provides a post-silicon characterization pipeline designed to model the relationship between Process, Voltage, and Temperature (PVT) and hardware performance metrics.
 Using synthetic data generation based on physical semiconductor models, the script trains a Machine Learning model to predict power consumption and maximum operating frequency ($F_{max}$).

 Technical Overview

-The script simulates characterization data for 1,200 silicon samples, modeling two primary hardware outputs:
+The script silicon_performance_predictor.py simulates characterization data for 1,200 silicon samples, modeling two primary hardware outputs:

 Power Consumption (power_w): Modeled as a function of dynamic power ($V^2$) and exponential leakage based on temperature and process corners.